28 Liberty Street: Fosun ownership

 In 2013, Steve Witkoff made an unsolicited $650 million offer to purchase the building and convert it into a hotel and condominiums.
 While JPMorgan rejected the offer, it prompted the firm to begin marketing the building to potential bidders as both an office building or a residential conversion opportunity.
 The building was placed for sale in August 2013.
 The auction reportedly initially attracted about a dozen bidders, including Witkoff, Harry Macklowe, Joseph Chetrit, Tishman Speyer, Boston Properties, Starwood Capital Group, RXR Realty, and at least two wealthy Asian investment funds.

 On October 18, 2013, JPMorgan sold the building to Fosun, a Chinese investment company, for $725 million, finalizing the sale that December.
 Fosun rebranded One Chase Manhattan Plaza as 28 Liberty Street in 2015.
 The new name refers to the building's position on Liberty Street and also connects to the Statue of Liberty in the distance.
 The address number references the fact that 8 is a lucky number in Chinese culture and, according to a Fosun spokesperson, "28 denotes 'double prosperity'".
 Fosun proposed converting the ground and basement stories into a retail complex, and the LPC approved the company's plans to add storefronts and entrances to the new complex.
 Fosun spent $150 million to renovate the lower stories into a 200,000 sqft retail complex, including a 35,000 sqft food hall on the ground floor and a 45,000 sqft, 10-screen Alamo Drafthouse Cinema in the basement.

 In the three years after it acquired the building, Fosun leased out 700000 ft2 of space, bringing the building to 72 percent occupancy.
 To fund the improvements, Fosun secured an $800 million loan from Deutsche Bank and HSBC in November 2017.
 In 2018, Danny Meyer opened "Manhatta", a restaurant and event space taking up the building's entire 60th floor.
 The same year, Fosun placed a partial ownership stake in the building for sale, and Milbank, Tweed, Hadley & McCloy left their 340,000 sqft space in the building.
 Fosun refinanced the building in September 2019 with a $1 billion loan from Deutsche Bank and HSBC.
+A 13000 ft2 pickleball court opened at 28 Liberty Street in 2022.
+Two years later, Fosun added 20000 ft2 indoor soccer field to the building, as well as a 30000 ft2 event space called Halo.